RobZuazua/CrashCode/README.md

 1. Analyzed over 200 interview questions on leetcode and glassdoor.
 2. Analyzed every single question in CTCI and EPI.
-3. Identified every core concept, every nuance, and every technicality of every category of questions from Strings to Dynamic Programming.
+3. Identified every core concept and common nuance / technicality of every category of questions from Strings to Dynamic Programming.
-4. Created the minimum set of questions that capture the totality of nuance for every Category of Questions.
+4. Created the minimum set of questions that capture the totality of common nuance for every Category of Questions.
 5. Provided a free online coding environment for you to easily write code and run tests online.

 ## So now, you can Master the coding interview by